Cookies on the Gambling Commission website

 All operating licences

-Your company must submit a key event report to us if it takes out a loan from any person who is not authorised by the Financial Conduct Authority (opens in a new tab), or a company in your group of companies takes out such a loan and then makes an equivalent loan to your company.
+You must submit a key event report to us if it takes out a loan from any person or entity who is not authorised by the Financial Conduct Authority (opens in new tab), or a company within your group of companies takes such a loan and then lends the funds to you, so that we can verify the source of funds and ensure that they are not derived from criminal proceeds.

 A company in your group includes any subsidiary or holding company and any subsidiary of such holding company.
 For a detailed explanation of these terms, refer to the Companies Act 2006 (Section 1159) (opens in new tab).